Theoretical Foundations of Conformal Prediction: Training-conditional coverage for split conformal prediction

 where the expectation is over the calibration data $\cD_n$.
-That is, we can think of marginal coverage as a bound on the average error (where in this case, error is given by training-conditional miscoverage, $\P\left(Y_{n+1} \not\in \cC\left(X_{n+1}\right) \big| \: \cD_n \right)$).
 We can also consider a different approach: instead of bounding the expected error, we might wish to bound the error with some desired probability---that is, in this setting, we enforce a bound on the chance that we end up with poor training-conditional coverage.
 Concretely, for some $\delta \in (0,1)$, we could ask for a prediction set $\cC(X_{n+1})$ that satisfies

 In other words, there is only a $\delta$ chance that we draw a calibration set $\cD_n$ leading to a miscoverage rate on future data that is higher than $\alpha$.

 In the special case of i.i.d.\ data, we can produce sets $\cC(X_{n+1})$ that satisfy the error-control property in~\eqref{eq:high-prob-control}, with a slight modification of split conformal prediction.
 Taking as a starting point the distribution of training-conditional coverage given in Theorem~\ref{thm:training-conditional-split-CP}, we see that by defining